cortes-ciriano-lab/SComatic/docs/pon.md

 ## Panel of normals (PoN)
-To build your Panel of normals (PoN), the user needs to provide a tsv (or txt) file listing the full path to all the desired files/samples obtained by BaseCellCalling.step1.py.
+To build your Panel of normals (PoN), the user needs to provide (--in_tsv) a tsv (or txt) file listing the full path to all the desired files/samples obtained by BaseCellCalling.step1.py.
 The file should look like next:

 ```
 /path/to/sample1.basecalling.step1.tsv